swingletree-oss/swingletree/docs/_docs/components/sonarqube.md

 Swingletree needs some context when receiving webhook events from SonarQube.
 Therefore some additional analysis properties need to be set when running a `sonar-scanner` during your CI build.

+## Features

+The Swingletree SonarQube Plugin offers following functionalities:

+* Attaches SonarQube findings to Pull Request via GitHub Check Run annotations

+Processed data is persisted to ElasticSearch (if enabled) and can be processed to reports using Kibana or Grafana.

 ## General CI build configuration

 * `sonar.analysis.commitId`, containing the commit id